socketsupply/docs/guides/faq/index.md

 ### What does my Operator license include?

-A license includes access to all Operator applications, including periodic software updates.</p>
+A license includes access to all Operator applications, including periodic software updates.

 ## Applications

 ### How do I add multiple AWS accounts?

-- Launch the Operator toolbar application.
+- Launch the Operator Toolbox application.
-- Under the settings tab, select <b>Manage Credentials</b>.
+- Under the settings tab, select <b>AWS Profiles</b>.
-- Click the <b>Add Account</b> button to add a new account.
-- Click <b>Save</b> to save your new credentials.
-- They can now be accessed through each application menu.
+- Type the name, key, and secret into the empty inputs and then click the check mark to save.

 ### How do I launch an app?

-You can launch a Operator app from the toolbar application by selecting the <b>Launch</b> icon next to the application.</p>
+You can launch a Operator app from the toolbar application by selecting the <b>Launch</b> icon next to the application.

 ### How do I install new Operator apps?